PrithivirajDamodaran/Gramformer/README.md

 </p>

 # Gramformer
-Text, human or machine generated, often suffers from grammatical and typograhical errors.
+Human and machine generated text often suffers from grammatical and/or typograhical errors.
 It can be spelling, punctuation, grammatical or word choice errors.
-Gramformer is a library that exposes 3 seperate interfaces to a family of algorithms to **detect, highlight or correct** grammar errors.
-You can use them in one or more areas mentioned under the "use-cases" section or as you see fit.
+Gramformer is a library that exposes 3 seperate interfaces to a family of algorithms to **detect, highlight and correct** grammar errors.
+You can use them in one or more areas mentioned under the "use-cases" section below or as you see fit.

 ## Table of contents
 - [Installation](#installation)